 You might be wondering, “Should I use my 401k to pay off debt?”
-It’s a common question, and it’s natural to consider.
+It’s a common question.

-After all, you’re itching to get out of debt as quickly as possible.
-Or maybe you’ve got medical bills hanging over your head, and are considering doing a 401k hardship withdrawal to pay that debt.
-Or you’re thinking of using your 401k to pay off student loans.
+Maybe you’ve got medical bills hanging over your head, and want to do a 401k hardship withdrawal to pay that debt.
+Or you’re thinking of using your 401k to pay off student loans, because you’re itching to get out of debt as fast as possible.

 Benefits of Using 401k Money to Pay Off Debt